oleksharh/FileOrganizerApplication/README.md

     cd path/to/your/project/directory/FileOrganizerApplication
     ```

-2. **Run the main script**: Start the application by running the `main.py` script.
-You can do this by executing the following command:
+2. **Run the main script**: Start the application by running the `run_app.bat` batch file.
+You can do this by executing the following command in the terminal or command prompt:
     ```
-    python main.py
+    run_app.bat
     ```

 3. **Use the application**: Follow the on-screen instructions to specify the source directory and set up rules for organizing files based on their types.